swcarpentry/sql-novice-survey/_episodes/10-prog.md

 ~~~
 {: .output}

+Note that in versions of sqlite3 >= 2.5, the `get_name` function described
+above will fail with an `IndexError: list index out of range`,
-The `get_name` command has failed, even though we added Mary's
+even though we added Mary's
 entry into the table using `add_name`.
 This is because we must perform a `connection.commit()` before closing
 the connection, in order to save our changes to the database.